thoas/go-funk/README.rst

 funk.Shard
 ..........

-``funk.Shard`` generates a sharded string with a fixed length and depth
+Generates a sharded string with a fixed length and depth.

 .. code-block:: go